birtwistlelab/SPARCED/SPARCED/README.md

 ## Acknowledgements:

-This work is a product of [Birtwistle Lab](http://www.birtwistlelab.com/) and multiple colloborators.
+This work is a product of [Birtwistle Lab](http://www.birtwistlelab.com/) and multiple colloborators, including [Feltus Lab](https://www.clemson.edu/science/departments/genetics-biochemistry/people/profiles/ffeltus), [Hasenauer Lab](https://www.mathematics-and-life-sciences.uni-bonn.de/en/group-members/jan-hasenauer), and [Robert Blake](https://bbs.llnl.gov/RobertBlake.html) from LLNL.

 ## The Acronym:
-The acronym SPARCED is composed of following elements, based on the sub-models in the big mechanistic ODE model.
+The acronym SPARCED is composed of following elements, based on the sub-models in the mechanistic ODE model.

 ### S: SBML